 In this example, we used 6 + 4i to convert the denominator in the fraction to a real number.
 This number is known as the conjugate, which we define in the next section.

-We will often exploit the basic properties of complex number addition, subtraction, multiplication and division, so we will carefully define the two basic operations, together with a definition of equality, and then collect nine basic properties in a theorem.
+We will often exploit the basic properties of complex number addition, subtraction, multiplication and division, so we will carefully define the two basic operations,

 Definition CNE Complex Number Equality